Corporate Governance System

 Board of Directors

-The Company has established a governance structure comprising six Directors who are not Audit and Supervisory Committee Members and five Directors who are Audit and Supervisory Committee Members.
-Among the 11 Directors, three are women and one is a non-Japanese national, ensuring diversity in the Board.
-With the appointment of seven Outside Directors, who constitute the majority of the Board, the Company maintains a structure that enables fair and efficient management.
-All seven Outside Directors serve as independent directors, recognizing the Company’s corporate responsibilities and contributing to highly transparent management.
-The Chairperson of the Board of Directors is Keiichi Ando, and the Chairperson of the Audit and Supervisory Committee is Junko Goto.
-Prior to the transition to a company with an Audit and Supervisory Committee, in FY2024, the Board of Directors consisted of six members, two Internal Directors and four independent outside directors, with Director Keiichi Ando serving as Chairperson.
-In principle, the Board of Directors met once a month, convening 13 times in total.
+The Company has established a governance structure comprising seven Directors who are not Audit and Supervisory Committee Members and five Directors who are Audit and Supervisory Committee Members.
+Among the 12 Directors, three are women and one is a non-Japanese national, ensuring diversity in the Board.
+With the appointment of eight Outside Directors, who constitute the majority of the Board, the Company maintains a structure that enables fair and efficient management.
+All eight Outside Directors serve as independent directors, recognizing the Company’s corporate responsibilities and contributing to highly transparent management.
+The Chairperson of the Board of Directors is Director Keiichi Ando.
+The Board of Directors meets once a month in principle, and met 14 times in FY2025.
 Specifically, the Board of Directors made decisions on important matters affecting management, such as corporate governance, enterprise risk management, and the conclusion of material contracts, while also receiving reports on compliance activities and progress in business execution by each department, thereby supervising the execution of duties.
-The attendance rate of Directors and Corporate Auditors was 100% for all Board meetings.
+The attendance rate of Directors was 100% for all Board meetings.

 Audit Framework